UnitTestBot/klogic/README.md

 # What is klogic?

-klogic is a strong-typed implementation of relational programming language [miniKanren](http://minikanren.org/) into Kotlin.
+klogic is a strongly typed implementation of relational programming language [miniKanren](http://minikanren.org/) into Kotlin.
 It is largely inspired by [OCanren](https://github.com/PLTools/OCanren) &ndash; a widely known embedding of miniKanren in functional programming language OCaml.